Benawi/Microverse-JS-Capstone/README.md

    - When the popup loads, the webapp retrieves data from:
    - The selected API shows details about the selected item.
    - The Involvement API to show the item comments.
-   - When the user clicks on the "Comment" button, the data is recorded in the Involvement API and the screen is updated.
+   - When the user clicks on the "Comment" button, the data is recorded in the Involvement API, and the screen is updated.
    - When the popup loads, the webapp retrieves data from: The selected API and shows details about the selected item.
 - [x] Counters We have counters in all the interfaces that show:
    - The number of items (home).